Audi A5 - MPG, emissions & running costs

 Tax

-Predictably, no versions of the A5 duck under the £40,000 threshold for luxury car tax, so all suffer from higher Vehicle Excise Duty rates in years two through to six of their life.
+Predictably, no versions of the A5 duck under the £40,000 threshold for luxury car tax, so all suffer from higher annual Vehicle Excise Duty from the second time the vehicle is taxed until it is six years old.
 Given that there isn’t an electric A5, there isn’t a version that offers a route to cheaper company car tax, or is positioned to evade charges in low-emission zones that benefit electric cars.

 Insurance groups